flejz/audibene-evaluation-scenario/monolith-breakdown/README.md

 * **Device Service** will hold Device information.
 Will be dependant on Logistics services to acquire current statuses.
 * **Logistics Service** will be responsible for the operations regarding Devices and Appointments.
 * **Notification Service** will broadcast notifications on certain ecosystem events.
 Websocket tunnels as well as any other kind of notification (SMS, E-mail, Push notication) will be handled here.
+* **Chat Service** will register incoming message and propagate event to Notification Service that a new msg has arrived.
+It will not be dependant of any service initially, just dependant of a sticky event streaming.

 ### SRD